umfy/sanguine-oasis/posts/5-death.md

 ### Rest and regeneration

 The time in the game is divided into 6 hour watches.
-On a rest that takes one watch, restore HP by total value of dice on your survival roll.
-Also heal a minor condition.
+On a rest that takes one watch you can choose one of the following:
+- restore all EP
+- restore HP by number of successes on Survival roll
+- heal a minor condition on successful Survival roll

 With enough medial attention, character can remove major consequence from wounds tracker and instead write down the effect of it in the character details.
 For example remove